jcolag/entropy-arbitrage/2024-06-27-unification-part-1.md

  > **DATA**: Captain, I have a visual identification of Senator Pardek of Romulus.
 This is a Barolian record of a trade negotiation in which Pardek participated four years ago.

-You might recognize Pardek as [Malachi Throne](https://en.wikipedia.org/wiki/Malachi_Throne), who played Commodore Méndez---and the voice of the Keeper---*way* back in [*The Menagerie*]({% post_url 2020-03-26-trek-menagerie-1 %}), among a richer career.
+You might recognize Pardek as {% wiki Malachi_Throne|Malachi Throne|en %}, who played Commodore Méndez---and the voice of the Keeper---*way* back in [*The Menagerie*]({% post_url 2020-03-26-trek-menagerie-1 %}), among a richer career.

  > **B'IJIK**: Greetings, Captain.
 I regret to inform you that Gowron and the High Council are quite busy and won't be able to speak with you today.

-You might recognize B'ijik as [Erick Avari](https://en.wikipedia.org/wiki/Erick_Avari), and goes on to a much more successful career, including a couple of future *Star Trek* appearances.
+You might recognize B'ijik as {% wiki Erick_Avari|Erick Avari|en %}, and goes on to a much more successful career, including a couple of future *Star Trek* appearances.

  > **PICARD**: Yes.
 And please add that if he is unable to provide a ship, then I am sure there are others in the Klingon Empire who would be willing to help me.
 And then, they would have our gratitude.